clojurists-together/clojuriststogether.org/content/news/2021/october-2021-monthly-update.md

 ---
 title: "October 2021 Monthly Update"
-date: 2021-11-18T06:30:00+08:00
+date: 2021-12-22T06:30:00+08:00
 author: Alyssa Parado
 summary: Read updates from Clojure LSP, Clojurians-log-v2, Malli, PCP and our long term projects with Bozhidar Batsov, Michiel Borkent, Dragan Djuric, Thomas Heller, David Nolen, and Nikita Prokopov.
-draft: true
 ---

-#### This post includes also our long-term projects updates.
+This post includes also our long-term projects updates.
 Here are the project updates from the second half of October to November.
+Updates for December will be coming soon!

 ## Clojure LSP